 For the most part: Saltwater pearls farm using oysters, and freshwater using mussels.

 The farms can range greatly in size from a small setup in a farmer’s pond to ones covering huge areas of lakes.
 As a result of the use of different mollusks for each type of farming, the pearls themselves have physical differences.

-Because of the different size of nucleus inserted into each type, the resulting pearl is also different.
+Because of the different sizes of nuclei inserted into each type, the resulting pearl is also different.
 The nucleus inserted into a saltwater oyster will usually be larger than that put into a freshwater mussel.
 As a result, the nacre which makes up a freshwater pearl is much thicker than that of a saltwater pearl.
 Given that nacre quality is what defines a pearl, you’d think this was a good thing, but it is not necessarily the case.

 The thinner nacre of the saltwater pearl has a much better luster than its freshwater equivalent.
 The thicker nacre on the freshwater pearl makes it duller and less appealing.
 Still beautiful, but not like a saltwater pearl.

 Saltwater vs. Freshwater Pearls